true-while/Ai102-demos/README.md

-# Ai102-demos
+# AI-102 Demo materials

-Code and instruction for demonstration of AI-102 deliveries.
+This code for demonstration only during deliveries of course AI-102